I’ve been whizzing around France on TGV and other trains as cheaply as possible for over a decade.

 In a Nutshell: Our Strategies for Cheap Train Tickets in France

-2. While that official site can be useful for planning, for actually booking your tickets you can avoid SNCF website problems and sometimes save money by booking with a private train platform with a better search function — think Google Flights but for trains.
-There are two worthwhile options for booking train tickets for France.
+2. While that official site can be useful for planning, for actually booking your tickets you can avoid SNCF website problems and often save money by booking with a private train platform with a better search function — think Google Flights but for trains.
+There is one top, obvious option for booking train tickets for France, as well as a few others we discuss later (though they tend to cost more).

-• Trainline offers both regular and Ouigo (budget train) tickets at the same pricing as the official SNCF site, though it adds a few-percent fee if you’re booking from outside of Europe.
-If you’re changing trains, Trainline has a smarter routing engine and thus often delivers even cheaper options.
-It also shows bus and bus+train routes, which can be big money savers.
+• Our favorite train booking engine Trainline offers both regular and Ouigo (budget train) tickets at the same pricing as the official SNCF site, though it adds a fee of a couple of euros to some purchases.
+This is usually well worth it, particularly if you’re changing trains, as Trainline has a smarter routing engine and thus often delivers even cheaper options than SNCF.
+It also shows bus and bus+train routes, which can be big money savers if you’re willing to do some bus travel.

 5. Age-related (senior, youth) discounts are available with the purchase of a discount card and this may be worth it if you travel often in France over the course of the year (they rarely are worth it otherwise).
 Trainline directs you to those where relevant.
 The latest English information on SNCF sites about these cards was incorrect so check below for our own translation from the French version.